 In addition, DTTL reviewed the "Notification of Financial Transactions Referring to TORF" and confirmed that the parent company reported the presence or absence of financial transactions related to TORF.

-DTTL inquired of the person in charge and received a response that QUICK plans to respond as described in "QBS's Response."
+In addition, DTTL reviewed the materials for the insider trading prevention training and confirmed that QUICK has been responding as described in "QBS's Responses."

 4. Control Framework for Administrators